Veterans call burn pit exposure bill a major win

 “There are a lot of veterans that are suffering, and they don’t know the cause of their issues,” Schepp said Wednesday.
 “I think the passing of this bill will allocate funding for research, so we do know.”

+The report noted veteran frustration about "seeing too many experts who offered contrasting opinions, which caused further confusion."
+One veteran said "that both Veteran doctors and those who worked outside of the VA system seemed not to know what to do with their health condition.
+One comment was about disillusionment about the U.S. healthcare system.
+The person felt betrayed by the system, but the person was worried about the lack of support for the family when the person is no longer around because of death from ill health."

+The full report, titled "Slow Burns: A Qualitative Study of Burn Pit and Toxic Exposures Among Military Veterans Serving in Afghanistan, Iraq and Throughout the Middle East" is available for download free of charge.

-Schepp, state commander of the Montana Veterans of Foreign Wars, is one of those guys.
+Schepp, state commander of the Montana Veterans of Foreign Wars, is one of those guys looking for answers.
 He didn’t know what he was being exposed to in 2004 when he was deployed.
 No one did.
 The same can be said for veterans who where exposed to oil well fires in the Gulf War, or Agent Orange in Vietnam.
-Veterans from those previous wars are also in the ranks of veterans getting coverage for conditions newly recognized by the just-passed COST ACT, which is the bill’s short title.
+Veterans from those previous wars are also in the ranks of veterans getting coverage for conditions newly recognized by the just-passed PACT ACT, which is the bill’s short title.

 The long title of the bill is the Sergeant First Class Heath Robinson Honoring Our Promise to Address Comprehensive Toxics (PACT) Act of 2022.
 Robinson was among the veterans fighting for this health coverage for more than a decade.
 He died in 2020 from illnesses stemming from toxic exposure.
 He served in Iraq and Kosovo as member of the Ohio National Guard.

 That fight by veterans to get this bill passed outlasted a lot of soldiers like Robinson.
-One of the big pushes now, Schepp said, will be to enroll into the program veterans who are suffering before it’s too late.
+One of the big pushes now, Schepp said, is to enroll into the program veterans who are suffering before it’s too late.

+There is how a to apply page online for veterans at VA.gov/PACT.

 It’s estimated that there are 66,000 Montana veterans who were exposed, mostly through burn pits.
 Burn pits have been a mainstay of military life over the past 20 years.